Testing a 72 Hour Kit…Why?

 I’ve noticed many web sites that promote preparedness do not discuss testing preparedness plans.
 What if you create a wonderful evacuation plan, but forget some critical component, like toilet paper?
-Or you include something, but not enough.
+Or you include something, but learn it’s not enough?
 Testing your kits and noting what you missed will help you make a better kit.
-This output from this evaluation process are your lessons learned.
+The output from this evaluation process are your lessons learned.
 It is impossible to conduct a test and have no lessons learned – at the minimum you will learn that you are well-prepared.

 The lessons presented below come directly from these two exercises.
 Some may be obvious, some may not.

 30+ lessons learned from my test

 1. MRE’s are good.